mberson/co_opencampaigndata-R-bindings/README.md

 ## Getting Started

 The API provides three kinds of requests: contributions, expenditures and loans.
-Oddly, this package provides three functions: get_contributions, get_expenditures and get_loans.
+Oddly, this package provides three functions: `get_contributions`, `get_expenditures` and `get_loans`.
 The user is expected to provide to each of these functions an R list wherein the values are named after the parameters to the API call.
 For example:

 ```
 > contribution_req <- list ( apiKey = "XXXXXX" ,